skrivov/agentic-blog-writer-nextjs/lib/workbench/README.md

 When using a large language model (LLM) to produce blog content, several quality criteria determine how good the output is.
 Key aspects include:

 - **Coherence and Fluency:**
   The text should flow logically and read naturally, with no contradictions or disjointed sections.
-High fluency and logical coherence are fundamental for readability ([learn.microsoft.com](https://learn.microsoft.com)).
+High fluency and logical coherence are fundamental for readability.

 - **Factual Accuracy (Groundedness):**
   Content must be truthful and based on verifiable facts.
-LLMs can hallucinate details, so ensuring the output is fact-checked against reliable sources is critical ([learn.microsoft.com](https://learn.microsoft.com), [web.tapereal.com](https://web.tapereal.com)).
+LLMs can hallucinate details, so ensuring the output is fact-checked against reliable sources is critical.
   *Example:* A blog about _Nutriharvest Organic Fertilizer_ must be verified for its claims.

 - **Engagement and Readability:**
   The writing should be engaging with clear grammar and an appropriate reading level.
-If content is too dense or off-topic, readers may quickly bounce ([web.tapereal.com](https://web.tapereal.com)).
+If content is too dense or off-topic, readers may quickly bounce.

 - **SEO Effectiveness:**
-  The post should be optimized for search engines—using relevant keywords, clear headings, and proper meta descriptions to improve organic reach ([web.tapereal.com](https://web.tapereal.com)).
+  The post should be optimized for search engines—using relevant keywords, clear headings, and proper meta descriptions to improve organic reach.

 - **Originality:**
   The content must be novel and avoid plagiarism.
-While LLMs are trained on vast data, a unique perspective is crucial for SEO and user trust ([web.tapereal.com](https://web.tapereal.com)).
+While LLMs are trained on vast data, a unique perspective is crucial for SEO and user trust.

 - **Relevance and Intent Alignment:**
   The post should address the intended topic or query.
-Drift or misalignment can reduce effectiveness ([blog.uptrain.ai](https://blog.uptrain.ai)).
+Drift or misalignment can reduce effectiveness.

 - **Tone and Style Consistency:**
   Maintaining a consistent tone that aligns with the brand’s voice is essential.
-For instance, an educational blog should be friendly yet authoritative ([web.tapereal.com](https://web.tapereal.com)).
+For instance, an educational blog should be friendly yet authoritativ.

 In summary, a good LLM-generated blog post is **coherent, accurate, engaging, readable, SEO-optimized, original, and on-target** in relevance and tone.